xy2/cozystack-website/content/en/docs/operations/virtualization/gpu.md

 We are now ready to create a VM.

-1. Let’s create a sample VM using a simple VMI spec that requests the `nvidia.com/GA102GL_A10` resource.
+1. Create a sample virtual machine using the following VMI specification that requests the `nvidia.com/GA102GL_A10` resource.

     **vmi-gpu.yaml**: